 - Complete the Disability Identification and Accommodation Request Form

-- Send the Academic Support Coordinator at King’s the email address and phone number by which he can contact your doctor or evaluator.
+- Send the Assistant Director of Student Success at King’s the email address and phone number by which he can contact your doctor or evaluator.

-- Complete the Disability Release Form and send it to your doctor or evaluator so that he/she may release your diagnosis information to the Academic Support Coordinator at The King’s College.
+- Complete the Disability Release Form and send it to your doctor or evaluator so that he/she may release your diagnosis information to the Assistant Director of Student Success at The King’s College.

-Once the three steps above are complete, the Academic Support Coordinator will send the Certification of Disability form to the student’s doctor or evaluator.
+Once the three steps above are complete, the Assistant Director of Student Success will send the Certification of Disability form to the student’s doctor or evaluator.
 When the doctor/evaluator has completed the Certification of Disability form, accommodations will be evaluated, and the student’s professors will be contacted regarding the specific accommodations that are in place for the semester.
 Students will receive confirmation of the communication sent to professors via email.

 Upon completion of these initial steps, students may generally renew their accommodations each semester and will be contacted by the Office of Student Success at the beginning of each semester to do so.